hoche/libjpiedm/JPI_Logfile_Format.md

           EZTrends exports this as the ascii char ']'.
     0x04 - I'm not sure what this means.
 It might be the point that the EDM has determined to be LOP or ROP.
 EZTrends exports this as the ascii char '<'.

+The GPS values appear to be differences from the initial value recorded in the flight header data fields (fields 3 & 4 for latitude, fields 5 & 6 for longitude).
+If the plane has no GPS, or it is not communicating, the JPI will still indicate that there is GPS data for elements 86 and 87 in the population map, but the elements will always be 0.

+At some point, when it detects that there is a GPS, it will indicate this by setting elements 86 and 87 to the value 100 (0x64).
+Element 86 will not have a sign bit set.
+Element 87 will.

+Once that happens, it can be assumed that the plane's current GPS position is the one listed in the flight header data.
+That is used as the initial data point, and all further measurements are differences from the previous measurement, as usual.

 #### Data record header